isaqueveras/jangada/README.md

 ```

 ## Create a domain layer
-The domain layer is where business rules, entities, repositories, and services should be defined.
+The domain layer is where business rules, entities, repositories, and services should be defined

 ```bash
 $ jangada sail domain crm/customer
 ```

 ## Create a application layer
-The application layer is where the orchestrators and services that create flows within the system are concentrated.
+The application layer is where the orchestrators and services that create flows within the system are concentrated

 ```bash
 $ jangada sail application crm/customer